pewpewlive/hybroid-live/walker/README.md

 **Methods:**

-1. `*Scope.Is(types ...ScopeAttribute) bool` - checks whether the scope contains the given scope attributes.
+1. `Is(types ...ScopeAttribute) bool` - checks whether the scope contains the given scope attributes.

 ### Types